-2. Make a CPF transfer from your OA to her SA
+2. Make a CPF transfer from your Ordinary Account (OA) to her Special Account (SA)

-The catch is that you need to have enough in your CPF OA before you can make the transfer - long story short you need to meet the Basic Retirement Sum (BRS) and the Full Retirement Sum (FRS) before you can transfer your CPF monies to your loved ones.
-Check out the detailed working example by CPF here.
+The catch is that you need to have enough in your CPF OA before you can make the transfer - long story short, you need to meet the Basic Retirement Sum (BRS) and the Full Retirement Sum (FRS) before you can transfer your CPF monies to your loved ones.

 Should you use cash or CPF to top up her SA?

 This is a personal decision.
-To even be able to use CPF, you have an amount equivalent to FRS in the first place, as stated above.
-For most young working adults in before their mid 30s, this would not be an available option.
+To even be able to use CPF, you must have an amount equivalent to FRS in the first place, as stated above.
+For most young working adults in or before their mid 30s, this is unlikely to be an available option.

-Topping up SA by cash, will give younger adults tax relief as well.
-This should be the preferred choice for most younger people.
+Topping up her SA by cash will give younger adults tax relief as well.
+As such, this should be the preferred choice for most younger people.

-As we prepare for old age, it is prudent to apportion a part of our wealth to healthcare costs to circumvent any medical expenses that may cause unexpected financial stress to the household.
+As we prepare for old age, it is prudent to apportion a part of our wealth to healthcare costs to alleviate any medical expenses that may cause unexpected financial stress to the household.

-Doing a cash top-up to your Mother’s CPF MA not only forces us to dedicate a part of our money for her needs, the monies inside can also grow up to 5% p.a..
+Doing a cash top-up to your mother's CPF MA not only forces us to dedicate a part of our money for her needs, the monies inside can also grow at a rate of up to 5% p.a..
 The most practical way to use this is to:

-- Pay for her Integrated Shield Plan using the cash top-up
+- Pay for her Integrated Shield Plan using the cash top-up, so that

-More importantly, CPF Medisave covers healthcare costs such as Integrated Shield Plan Premiums, hospitalisation bills (including day surgeries, psychiatric hospitals, and Day rehabilitation centres), and other outpatient claims (including dialysis treatment, or outpatient chemotherapy).
+More importantly, CPF MA covers healthcare costs such as Integrated Shield Plan Premiums, hospitalisation bills (including day surgeries, psychiatric hospitals, and day rehabilitation centres), and other outpatient claims (including dialysis treatment, or outpatient chemotherapy).